creativeprojects/resticprofile/docs/content/schedules/configuration/index.md

 ### schedule-log

+`schedule-log` can be used in two ways:
-Allow to redirect all output from resticprofile and restic to a file
+- Allow to redirect all output from resticprofile **and restic** to a file.
+The parameter should point to a file (`/path/to/file`)

-### schedule-syslog

-Redirects all resticprofile log entries to the syslog server passed in argument.
-Argument is like:
+- Redirects all resticprofile log entries to the syslog server.
+In that case the parameter is a URL like: `udp://server:514` or `tcp://127.0.0.1:514`

-- `--syslog "udp://localhost:514"`
-- `--syslog "tcp://localhost:514"`

 If there's no server answering on the port specified, resticprofile will send the logs to the default output instead.